SeNSE-lab/flexSensorArray/README.md

 - A screw can be removed from the motor housing to allow for the screws holding the limit switch holder to be screwed in all the way
 - The tip flex sensor should be only loosely held by a band, as it needs to slide as the whisker flexes.
 Tape the back of the band if necessary to prevent it from moving along the whisker.
-Some head shrink was provided to use as this band, apply heat to make it tighter
+Some heat shrink was provided to use as this band, apply heat to make it tighter
 - Ensure the flex sensor is straight when closing the clincher connector
-- The set screws easily strip the plastic motor mounting hubs.
-Try wedging something thin along the flat side if this is a problem.
-Or try using a larger diameter screw
+- The 3D printed motor shaft couplers have a hole that allows you to use an M3 screw as a set screw.
+I may have made the hole diameter a bit too large as the set screws easily strip the plastic hole.
+Try wedging something thin along the flat side of the shaft or taping the shaft to tighten the fit if this is a problem.
+Or try a larger diamter screw if you have one available.